aws-amplify/amplify-js/docs/media/authentication_guide.md

 // Launch hosted UI
 window.location.assign(url);
 ```

 #### Launching the Hosted UI in React

-With React, you can simply use `withOAuth` HOC to launch the hosted UI experience.
+With React, you can use `withOAuth` HOC to launch the hosted UI experience.
 Just wrap your app's main component with our HOC:

 ```js
 import { withOAuth } from 'aws-amplify-react';